pentandra/lifepreserver/content/blog/w3c-web-annotation-wg/index.markdown

 place.
 While there were opportunities to sow seeds of discord, no one did (that I am aware of).
 This is kind of unique in the standards world (yes, even at the W3C), but I think everyone just realized the importance of this work, and that collaboration was essential for success.
-I have learned a lot watching the process, and have been impressed by everyone in the [Open Annotation Collaboration][oac], especially Rob Sanderson, Paolo Ciccarese, and Herbert Van de Sompel for their vision and inclusive approach.
+I have learned a lot watching this process, and have been impressed by everyone in the [Open Annotation Collaboration][oac], especially Rob Sanderson, Paolo Ciccarese, and Herbert Van de Sompel for their vision and inclusive approach.